brendanvorster-bizclear/youare-site/README.md

 # You are

-Coaching Psychology practice.
-Single-file static site served at youare.nz via Vercel.
+Coaching, counselling and therapy practice with Brendan Vorster, registered psychologist.
+Static site served at youare.nz via Vercel.